jhuintprog/fall2019/midterm_proj.md

 When the frequency increases, the cycles become shorter, so there are more cycles per unit of time.
 The standard measurement of frequency, the Hertz (abbreviated Hz), is defined as one cycle per second.
 Sound waves have frequencies that range from the low tens of Hz to tens of thousands of Hz.
 We perceive sounds with higher frequencies as being higher-pitched.

+Here is what one second of a 440 Hz sine wave sounds like:

+> <audio controls><source src="snd/a440.wav" type="audio/wav"></audio>

+### Complex audio waveforms

+Obviously real sounds are much more complex than just plain sine waves.
+In general, any sound can be represented by the *sum* of sine waves of varying frequencies and amplitudes.
+Here is one second of a 440 Hz sine wave mixed with a 587.33 Hz sine wave:

+> <audio controls><source src="snd/a440_third.wav" type="audio/wav"></audio>

+At a physical level, the air pressure changes as the *sum* of the pressure changes induced by all of the sine waves being generated.
+Humans can effectively hear multiple tones at the same time, deconstructing the added sine waves into the constituent frequencies.
+The example you just heard (440 Hz and 587.33 Hz) is two tones separated by a *major third*, an important frequency interval in western music.

-## Digital sound
+### Digital sound

 There are a variety of ways to represent sound using a computer.
 The most straightforward way is using linear [pulse code modulation](https://en.wikipedia.org/wiki/Pulse-code_modulation), where sound is represented as a sequence of *samples*, each sample representing air pressure at a moment in time.
 The *sampling frequency* determines how many (evenly spaced) samples there are per unit of time.
 CD quality audio, a very common PCM format, uses signed 16 bit samples (ranging from -32,768 to 32,767) and a sampling frequency of 44.1 KHz (44,100 samples per second.)
-In C, the `int16_t` data type (defined in the `<stdint.h>` header file) matches the range of data values for CD quality audio.
+In C, the `int16_t` data type (defined in the `<stdint.h>` header file) matches the range of sample data values for CD quality audio.
 So, an array of `int16_t` elements can represent CD quality audio: each 44,100 elements represents one second of audio.

 To make this idea explicit, let's say that the sound we want to represent is a sine wave with an aplitude of 0.1 and a frequency of 440 Hz.
 We'll consider amplitude as being relative to the loudest possible sound, defined as 1.0, so a signal with an amplitude of 0.1 has positive and negative peaks that are 10% as large as the loudest possible signal.
 With a sampling frequency of 44.1 KHz, each cycle of our 440 Hz audio signal will be represented by about 100 samples (really 100.2<span style="text-decoration: overline;">27</span>).
 The values of the individual samples will vary between (appoximately) -3,276 and 3,276.
 Let's say the audio data is in an array of `int16_t` elements called `sound`.
 Here is a diagram showing several points on the first cycle of the signal, their values, and which array elements they would be stored in: